 Graduate Instructors with no pedagogical experience or those who have completed no graduate course in foreign language teaching methodology must complete Spanish 7120, (Foreign) Second-Language Teaching Methodology.

 2.3.
-Plan of Study (M-1 Form)
+Program of Study (M-1 Form)

-MA and MALT candidates must submit a completed M-1 Plan of Study to the Graduate School at least one semester before completing their MA examinations, their MALT examinations, or their MA thesis.
+After consulting with the DGS in Spanish, MA and MALT candidates must submit a completed M-1 Program of Study to the Graduate School by the end of their first semester.